kotmatross28729/OfflineAuth/README.md

 * Use the `/fingerprint` command to get a fingerprint of the server public key.
 Tell players about it too.

 If you are a player:
-* Drop mod jar into mods folder.
+* Drop the mod jar into your `mods` folder.
-* Add server in multiplayer menu.
-Go to the "Manage auth" menu.
+* Add server in the multiplayer menu.
+Go to the `Manage auth` menu.
 * Change the auth port if needed, and register an account.
 Afterwards you should be able to join the server.
 If you are registering an account for the first time, you will have to confirm the public key fingerprint, and retry.

 ### Features